artie-l/pump-probe-experiment-control/README.md

 # Requirements

 One can copy-paste `pip` commands to install the nesessary packages.

-Python 2.7 version is chosen because of compatibility with XPS Motion controller driver.
-One can use the https://github.com/pyepics/newportxps repo which is compatible with Python 3+.
+Python 2.7 version is required due to compatibility with original XPS Motion controller driver.

 * python 2.7
   - https://www.python.org/ftp/python/2.7/python-2.7.amd64.msi